layton20/Mango/README.md

 ## What's Mango

-Mango is an equipment inventory-management and recipe-recording system designed catered for restaurants!
+Mango is an equipment inventory-management and recipe-recording system designed catered for restaurants, and food lovers!
 This application will keep track of kitchen equipment, food stocks and food recipes.

 Tired of losing that recipe from 3 months back?
 - We'll keep a hold of your recipes